Susanna Hoffs (album)

 Susanna Hoffs is the second solo album by Susanna Hoffs.
 The style of the album is more folk-oriented than her earlier work.
 Columbia Records disagreed with this style and dropped her from their roster, resulting in Hoffs signing to London Records.
-Three songs rejected by Columbia appeared on this album including "Enormous Wings", "Darling One" and "Happy Place".
+Three songs rejected by Columbia appeared on the album, including "Enormous Wings", "Darling One" and "Happy Place".
 Another one, "Catch the Wind", appeared on the CD single release of "All I Want".
-"All I Want" hit #77 on the Billboard Hot 100 and spent twelve weeks on the charts.
+"All I Want" hit number 77 on the Billboard Hot 100 and spent twelve weeks on the chart.

-The album is much more personal and deals with issues like abusive relationships and insecurities; "Weak With Love" is about John Lennon's assassination.
+The album is much more personal and deals with issues like abusive relationships and insecurities; "Weak with Love" is about John Lennon's assassination.
 The album was promoted by forming a band for an extensive tour.

 The album was released to enthusiastic reviews but, like its predecessor, it failed to sell as well as expected.

+Reception

-AllMusic Review's Stephen Thomas Erlewine stated this album is "a remarkably accomplished and catchy collection of mature jangle-pop, power-pop and ballads."
-Wook Kim of Entertainment Weekly noted Hoffs "performs a small act of bravery."
+AllMusic reviewer Stephen Thomas Erlewine stated that Susanna Hoffs is "a remarkably accomplished and catchy collection of mature jangle-pop, power-pop and ballads".
+Wook Kim of Entertainment Weekly noted Hoffs "performs a small act of bravery".